-The genocide that took place in Rwanda 20 years ago devastated the country and traumatized the population.
-World Dance for Humanity is bringing help…and hope…to 20 Rwandan communities struggling to survive and create a sustainable livelihood for themselves.
+The Genocide in 1994 devastated Rwanda and traumatized the population.
+World Dance for Humanity is bringing help…and hope…to 25 Rwandan communities struggling to survive and create a sustainable livelihood for themselves.

 These communities are organized as government-sanctioned cooperatives.
 Each co-op was formed by people with something in common who decided to pool their labor in an effort to stay alive.
 As you will see below, the profiles of these groups are quite varied.
 There are groups of widows, orphans, former sex-workers, unwed mothers, AIDS victims, poor farmers, and members of the previously warring ethnic groups (Hutu, Tutsi, and Twa) – all of whom now depend on each other to survive – with the help of World Dance for Humanity.

 We provide donations of LIVESTOCK (goats and cows) for basic survival, TRAINING in agriculture, business, and leadership, and support for SMALL BUSINESSES managed collectively by each co-op.
 The key to these ventures is that the ideas and planning come from the co-op members themselves.
 Justin Bisengimana, our Rwanda Program Director, works with the leadership of the communities all year long to develop and implement their plans.
 The business plans are being carefully vetted by the finance people on the WD4H Board.
 We are working with each community to monitor income and expenses.

 Please contact Janet Reineck if you would like to know more about the communities or contribute to the work we are doing in partnerships with these communities.